 French Onion Chicken is a twist on French onion Soup….. made with all the things you love about French Onion Soup but made into a main course meal by adding a succulent herb-crusted piece of chicken.

-This recipe for French onion chicken came about because I was craving soup.
+This r French onion chicken recipe came about because I was craving soup.
 It’s been super hot so the thought of eating soup in this weather was not appealing.

-But I do love melty caramelized cheese with crazy flavorful onions so this worked for a nice filling meal.
+But I do love melted cheeses with crazy flavorful onions so this worked for a nice filling meal.

 When making French Onion Chicken the most critical thing in making it is getting the onions right.
 You need to cook a lot of them and cook them really slow.